 Step two: make sure those customers purchase more than one item.

 In part one we investigated why conversion rate matters and three ways retailers can increase it when store traffic is down.

 This week we'll examine how retailers can further grow sales by increasing basket size.

 Why does basket size matter?

-Because it's an indicator of missed opportunities for improvement in the in-store experience.
+Because it's an indicator of missed opportunities for improving the in-store experience.

 A small basket size indicates that while a shopper found what they wanted, they didn't find anything else or didn't spend much time in the store.

-A larger basket size indicates that store layout, promotions and sales associates created an in-store experience that was enjoyable enough for the shopper to toss more items in their basket.
+A larger basket size indicates that store layout, promotions and sales associates created an in-store experience that was enjoyable enough for the shopper to toss more items into their basket.

 In short, shoppers buy more when they find something they really want or need, find a great deal, or get a helpful recommendation from a sales associate.